-- Hear quality and size of basic intervals, and explore them within the major scale
+- hear and sing intervals up to an octave, and explore them within the major scale

-- Hear the major or minor quality of simple chords, and the movement within simple progressions
+- hear the major or minor quality of triads, and the movement within simple harmonic progressions

-- identify the tonic of the key of a melody
+- identify the tonic and key of a melody